“The secret to living is giving.” – Tony Robbins

-It’s far too easy to think that I don’t have enough for myself, so how could I possibly give to anyone else?
+It’s far too easy to think I don’t have enough for myself, so how could I give to anyone else?

 It doesn’t help that some previous experiences in giving only served to keep the recipients weak and unable or unwilling to take care of themselves.
 They were in full learned helplessness mode.

 I’ve spent entire years of my life being foolish in my giving.
 What was that all about?
 I still don’t know.

 I must be wise in my giving.
 That’s the only way forward, but what does that look like?

 I want to give, create, and contribute.
 At the same time, I fear that my efforts will be unwanted and unhelpful, so I’ve allowed myself to be stuck.